 The Board continues to facilitate our economic competitiveness through a variety of programs including workforce development, site development, quality of life initiatives and tourism development.

 Margot Fosnes is the Chief Economic Development Officer for Robertson County.
 She was formerly President & CEO for the Robertson County Chamber of Commerce, serving from 2006 through February 2018.
 She has a long time association with the Chamber, serving on the Board and Executive Committee for eight years and as president of the Chamber in 2001-02.
 Prior to becoming the chamber executive director in November 2006, she served as Executive Assistant to the General Secretary of the United Methodist Church’s Council on Finance and Administration and was Treasurer of First United Methodist Church in Springfield for ten years.

 In her current role, Fosnes is the primary contact for economic development and business retention for Robertson County, working with city and county officials and industrial boards to recruit and retain industry and business to Robertson County.

 She is a 2002 graduate of Leadership Middle Tennessee and served on that board for three years.
-She serves on the boards of Cumberland Region Tomorrow, the Regional Transportation Authority, the Community Foundation of Robertson County, and the Springfield/Robertson County Airport.
+She serves on the boards of Cumberland Region Tomorrow, the Regional Transportation Authority, and the Community Foundation of Robertson County.

 She is a past president of the Kiwanis Club of Springfield and currently serves as Secretary.

 Fosnes was born in Jacksonville, Florida and came to Tennessee in 1975 to continue her education at Vanderbilt University in Nashville.
 She received a B.A. in Economics, summa cum laude, from Vanderbilt in 1979.
 She received the Chartered Financial Analyst (CFA) designation in 1983 and IOM certification from the U.S. Chamber of Commerce’s Institute for Organizational Management in 2012.